We’re always recruiting rebel-performers

 We welcome performers who…

-- rebel against perceptions, stereotypes and fixed mindedness
+- rebel against perceptions, stereotypes and small and fixed-mindedness.

-Especially we value language that seeks to express human experience, and ask that
+Especially, we value language that seeks to express human experience, rather than shut it down and limit,

 - you choose not to use language that categorizes, stereotypes and disempowers, or diagnoses any of us.